Ackee-Blockchain/ctf-breakpoint-2023/README.md

 - ### (if you did not setup the default wallet) Generate keypair:
     ```shell
-    solana-keygen new # use the default path, as it is defined within Anchor.toml (~/.config/solana/id.json)
+    solana-keygen new # use the default path (~/.config/solana/id.json)
     ```

 - ### Build and run the exploits